MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-capacity-planning-compute.md

 ### Sample calculation

-We have small 4 node Azure Stack Hub deployment with 768 GB RAM on each node.
-We plann place virtual machine for SQL server with 128GB of RAM (Standard_E16_v3).
+We have a small four-node Azure Stack Hub deployment with 768 GB RAM on each node.
+We plan to place a virtual machine for SQL server with 128GB of RAM (Standard_E16_v3).
 What will be the available memory for VM placement?

 * Total host memory = Sum of memory from all nodes = 4 * 768 GB = 3072 GB
 * Resiliency reserve = H + R * ((N-1) * H) + V * (N-2) = 768 + 0.15 * ((4 - 1) * 768) + 128 * (4 - 2) = 1370 GB